| Amazonas

 town) and 114 km.
 North of Huancayo.
 Another city with a nickname of its

-own : "Pearl of The Andes", it has some closeby Inca and Pre-Inca
+own : "Pearl of The Andes", it has some closeby Inca and Pre-Inca ruins.

-fruit producing) Chanchamayo Valley
+producing) Chanchamayo Valley

-Tingo Maria
+Tingo Maria ---or

--or see Map Location, (For individual hotel listing and
+see Map Location.(For individual hotel listing and information

-the Owl's Cave (Cueva de las Lechuzas), a few miles northeast of town,
+(Cueva de las Lechuzas), a few miles northeast of town, on the road to

-on the road to Pucallpa.
-The cave is full of beautiful stalagmites and
+Pucallpa.
+The cave is full of beautiful stalagmites and stalactites with

-stalactites with many, many nearly extinct nightbirds.
+many, many nearly extinct nightbirds.

-Trujillo -or
+Trujillo

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name).
 The colonial city of Trujillo is very close